-Essays earning a score of 8 effectively analyze the strategies Sanders uses to develop his perspective about moving.
+Essays earning a score of 8 effectively analyze how Fridman develops his argument.
 The prose demonstrates an ability to control a wide range of the elements of effective writing but is not necessarily flawless.

 7 Essays earning a score of 7 fit the description of 6 essays but provide a more complete explanation or demonstrate a more mature prose style.